nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

 - Given I switch to “Vehicle” mode
   - When the mode becomes active
   - Then:
-    - The vehicle selection control must be enabled/visible, and
+    - The vehicle selection control must be enabled and visible, and
-    - The line selection control must be disabled or visually de-emphasised.
+    - The line selection control must be visually de-emphasised.
 - Given I switch to “Line” mode
   - When the mode becomes active
   - Then:
-    - The line selection control must be enabled/visible, and
+    - The line selection control must be enabled and visible, and
-    - The vehicle selection control must be disabled or visually de-emphasised.
+    - The vehicle selection control must be visually de-emphasised.
-- Switching modes must **not** cause the application to crash, and the map should handle the absence of a current selection gracefully (e.g. show no new data until a selection is made).
+- Switching modes must **not** cause the application to crash.

 ---